Skip to contents

 6: DeleteSpectraSection (StreamFind)

-7: CorrectSpectraBaseline (baseline)
+7: CorrectSpectraBaseline (baseline_als)

 8: DeleteSpectraSection (StreamFind)